BertilBraun/Advanced-Techniques-in-Chess-Engines/AIZeroChessBot-C++/README.md

 - Check if the game is over
 - Get the game result
 - Piece At / Get Representation of all pieces on the Board

+Nothing else is needed for the MCTS algorithm to work.

 For a chess framework, take a look at [Stockfish](https://github.com/official-stockfish/Stockfish) and [Chess-Coding-Adventure](https://github.com/SebLague/Chess-Coding-Adventure/tree/Chess-V2-UCI) for inspiration.
+For simplicity, the Python-Chess library was ported to C++ and stripped down to the bare minimum needed for the MCTS algorithm to work.

 **Machine Learning Frameworks:**